adamlazz/rsink/README.md

 ## Profiles

-The `profiles/` directory contains files that separate the
+The `profiles` directory contains files that separate the

 Each profile file contains a list of options that rsync uses.
 For example, the `sink` profile uses rsync archive mode (`-a`) and lists the following options: